Your browser is out of date.

-Isolated Power Systems for healthcare are designed to protect patients and personnel from electric shock in critical care areas, maintain the continuity of power in the event of a first line-to-ground fault, and continuously monitor the cumulative hazard current from all connected equipment.
+Isolated Power Systems for healthcare facilities are designed to protect patients and personnel from electric shock in critical care areas in the event of a first line-to-ground fault.
+The line isolation monitor will notify users of the hazard condition while maintaining the continuity of power to critical equipment.

 NFPA 99 Healthcare Facility Code Requirements for Wet Procedure Locations: